 Student must have a GPA of 2.0; have completed specific degree requirements as required by the program; and have completed the internship application process.

 Repeatable: [Repeatable for a total of 6 credit hours towards degree/certificate requirements].
+Grading: S/U grading only.

 ECE 298 - Special Topics: Early Childhood Education

 Description: Introduction to special topics in Early Childhood Education.